INTERVIEWS

 your instruments it and make it as ORGANIC as possible

-front of your face, and this can be done by anyone......
+a music stand in front of your face, and this can be done by anyone......

 ANYONE?